jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 ##### Items are Not Iterable

-The items are not iterable which means we can't loop through them. **To iterate over the values of an iterable object**.
-Several iterable objects in JavaScript are `Map`, `Set`, `Array`, and `string`.
+The items are not iterable which means we can't loop through them. **Iterable is to iterate over the values of an iterable object**.
+Several iterable data type in JavaScript are `Map`, `Set`, `Array`, and `string`.

 ```typescript{}[]
 const person = new WeakMap()